Blue Eyes Blue: Reception

 Billboard magazine's music critic Catherine Applefeld Olson calles the release a hot adult contemporary song.
 Another critic for the magazine, Paul Verna, reviews: "Clapton turns in a silky performance – reminiscent of his Babyface collaboration 'Change the World' of the Diane Warren tune".

 AllMusic critic Stephen Thomas Erlewine thinks, "Blue Eyes Blue" makes the soundtrack to the film Runaway Bride a "crowd-pleaser" and "actually stronger than the average soundtrack of its ilk".

 The single debuted at number twenty-five on the Billboard Adult Contemporary chart, where it stayed a total of twenty-six weeks on chart, even gaining an Airpower recognition while charting in the second week, eventually peaking at number four on the Billboard chart.

 The single did not reach the Billboard Hot 100 singles chart, but peaked at number 112 on the magazine's Bubbling Under Hot 100 chart, selling a total of 100,837 copies while on the chart.
 "Blue Eyes Blue" also reached number twenty-nine on Billboard magazine's Adult Top 40 chart, where the release stayed for seven weeks.

 In Canada, the single reached number thirty on RPM magazine's Top Singles sales chart, selling 1,064 copies in its first week on chart.
 In addition, the pop single peaked at number two on the magazine's Adult Contemporary track chart, and reached position forty-seven on the chart's 1999 year-end compilation.

 In Europe, the single was a medium successful release, reaching only number 94 on the British singles chart, where the release stayed one week in the charts, selling just 9,322 copies.

 In Germany, the release peaked at number 84 on the Media Control singles chart and stayed a total of five weeks on the nation's singles chart.
-In Poland, "Blue Eyes Blue" stayed six weeks on the Lista Przebojów Programu Trzeciego chart, eventually peaking at number twenty-eight.

 In Portugal, the release reached the Top 10, peaking at number six on its second charting week and was certified with a Gold disc by the Associação Fonográfica Portuguesa, commemorating the sale of more than 20,000 copies in the country.
-In total, the single stayed thirdteen weeks on the Portuguese Top 40 singles chart.
+In total, the single stayed thirteen weeks on the Portuguese Top 40 singles chart.

 In Finland, the single spent a total of four weeks on the country's singles chart and peaked at number five on its second week on chart.

 In Spain, "Blue Eyes Blue" reached its highest European position on the singles chart, peaking at number three in August 1999.
 It was also presented a Platinum certification by the Productores de Música de España for outstanding singles sales of more than 50,000 copies.

 In Japan, the single peaked at number ten on Oricons Top Maxi Singles sales chart and reached number five on the Japanese Hot 100 singles chart.
 "Blue Eyes Blue" also topped the nation's international singles chart for one week and placed itself on number forty-five on the chart's 1999 year-end compilation.
-In Japan, the single was certified gold by the Recording Industry Association of Japan for sales exceeding 50,000 copies.
+The single was certified gold by the Recording Industry Association of Japan for sales exceeding 50,000 copies.

 In total, the single "Blue Eyes Blue" sold more than 500,000 copies worldwide.